-- "(2) The Archivist is authorized to promulgate regulations providing for the orderly transfer of proceedings continued under paragraph (1) from the General Services Administration to the Administration. - '(c) Except as provided in subsection (e)- - "(1) the provisions of this Act [Pub.
+"(2) The Archivist is authorized to promulgate regulations providing for the orderly transfer of proceedings continued under paragraph (1) from the General Services Administration to the Administration.

+(c) Except as provided in subsection (e)-

+"(1) the provisions of this Act [Pub.
 L. 98-497] and of the amendments made by this Act shall not affect actions commenced prior to the effective date of this Act [Apr.
-1, 1985], and - "(2) in all such actions, proceedings shall be had, appeals taken, and judgments rendered in the same manner and effect as if this Act had not been enacted.

-"(d) No action or other proceeding lawfully commenced by or against any officer of the United States acting in the official capacity of such officer shall abate by reason of any transfer of functions by this Act.
-[Pub.
+1, 1985], and manner and effect as if this Act had not been enacted. "(d) No action or other proceeding lawfully commenced by or against any officer of the United States acting in the official capacity of such officer shall abate by reason of any transfer of functions by this Act [Pub.
 L. 98-497] or by an amendment made by this Act.
 No cause of action by or against the General Services Administration or by or against any officer thereof in the official capacity of such officer shall abate by reason of any such transfer of functions.